 Adhesion Railways

 Adhesion railways are the most basic type of mountain railway.
-They rely solely on the friction between the train wheels and the rails to provide traction.
+Day to day, they rely solely on the friction between the train wheels and the rails to provide traction.
 While this system is suitable for gradients up to a certain degree (typically around 4-6%), steeper slopes require additional mechanisms.
 Adhesion railways often use powerful locomotives with multiple driving axles to maximize the contact area and thus the friction.
 Weight distribution is also critical; the heavier the locomotive, the greater the downward force and consequently, the friction.

 Limitations: The effectiveness of adhesion railways is significantly reduced by wet or icy conditions, which decrease friction.
 This can lead to wheel slippage and loss of traction, making it difficult or impossible to climb steep gradients safely.